VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -notifier.url array
      Prometheus Alertmanager URL, e.g. http://127.0.0.1:9093.
 List all Alertmanager URLs if it runs in the cluster mode to ensure high availability.
      Supports an array of values separated by comma or specified via multiple flags.
+  -notifier.blackhole bool
+     Whether to blackhole alerting notifications.
+Enable this flag if you want vmalert to evaluate alerting rules without sending any notifications to external receivers (eg. alertmanager). `-notifier.url`, `-notifier.config` and `-notifier.blackhole` are mutually exclusive.
   -pprofAuthKey string
      Auth key for /debug/pprof/* endpoints.
 It must be passed via authKey query arg.
 It overrides httpAuth.* settings -promscrape.consul.waitTime duration